-The CIO Association of Canada (CIOCAN) represents IT Executives and CIOs in Canada.
+The CIO Association of Canada (CIOCAN) represents CIOs, CISOs and IT Executives in Canada.

 CIOCAN is a not-for-profit community of CIOs and IT leaders whose mission is to facilitate networking, sharing of best practices and executive development, and to collaborate on issues facing CIOs/IT Executives.

 members and growing